prurigro/buildhosts/README.md

 * `buildhosts unset`: remove lists imported from hosts list sources and restore `/etc/hosts`
 * `buildhosts help`: display the help

+## Extra ##

+* The `p2p-to-hosts` script included in this repo can be used to convert blocklists in p2p format to hosts format (usable with this package).

 ## Credits ##

 Written by Kevin MacMartin: